Rankin-Selberg periods for spherical principal series: Rankin--Selberg -functions and period integrals

-In view of property \eqref{label:DefMaassForm1}, Maass forms can also be viewed as $\Gamma$-invariant smooth functions on the Riemannian symmetric space $G/K_G\cdot Z(G)$ which can be identified with the generalized upper half plane.
-For this, we choose the maximal compact subgroup $K_G=\upO(n)$ of $G$, let $A_G$ denote the subgroup of diagonal matrices with positive entries, and $N_G$ the unipotent subgroup of upper triangular matrices.
-In view of the Iwasawa decomposition, the quotient $G/K_G\cdot Z(G)=\GL(n,\RR)/\upO(n)\cdot\RR^\times$ can be identified with the \textit{generalized upper half plane} $\frakh^n$ which is defined to be the set of all products $z=xy$ with
+In view of property \eqref{label:DefMaassForm1}, Maass forms can also be viewed as $\Gamma_G$-invariant smooth functions on the semisimple Riemannian symmetric space $G/K_G\cdot Z(G)$, which can be identified with the generalized upper half plane.
+For this let $A_G$ denote the subgroup of diagonal matrices with positive diagonal entries and $N_G$ the unipotent subgroup of upper triangular matrices.
+In view of the Iwasawa decomposition $G=N_GA_GK_G$, the quotient $G/K_G\cdot Z(G)=\GL(n,\RR)/\upO(n)\cdot\RR^\times$ can be identified with the \textit{generalized upper half plane} $\frakh^n$, which is defined to be the set of all products $z=xy$ with